ufal/lindat-repository-vagrant/README.md

 Populating with data
 --------------------

-The `lindat5` box automatically imports sql dumps from the _Projects/dumps_ directory.
+The `lindat` box automatically imports sql dumps from the _Projects/dumps_ directory.
 The _setup.lindat.sh_ script searches for these three files:
 * user.sql
 * dspace.sql
 * utilities.sql

-At the moment, only the _user.sql_ is present which imports the dspace@lindat.cz user.

 Original DSpace
 ---------------

-There is another box called `dspace4` which installs dspace4 in a very similar environment as our `lindat5` box.
+There is another box called `dspace4` which installs dspace4 in a very similar environment as our `lindat` box.
 A considerable stripped down and fixed version of the puppet module in [vagrant-dspace](https://github.com/DSpace/vagrant-dspace) was used.

 License
 --------